Book A Session

 2. Childhood Experiences

 Early experiences during childhood can play a significant role.
-Children who grew up in an environment where trust was consistently broken or where they felt neglected or abandoned may struggle with trust issues in their adult relationships.
+Children who grew up in an environment where they felt neglected or abandoned may struggle with issues in their adult relationships.

 3. Low Self-Esteem